Alliance for Michigan IBL (AMIIBL)

 Inquiry-Based Learning (IBL) is a form of active learning in which students engage in the practices of mathematicians: sense-making, proving, example exploration, conjecture-making, revising, listening, sharing, collaborating, persevering, and facing uncertainty.
 While courses may look different, they rely on four core principles (“pillars”) illustrated in this picture.

 As part of a new NSF grant to support regional IBL communities, we are excited to offer Peer Collaboration Mini-Grants and Travel Mini-grants.
-You can apply for $250 travel grants to attend state IBL events or $250/person to visit classrooms, develop materials, or other peer-collaboration projects around IBL courses.
+While travel grants are on hold during COVID-19, you can still apply for peer collaboration grants (suggested: $500/person) to do virtual classroom visits, material development, etc.

 June 4, 2020.
 Free virtual IBL workshop hosted by AMiIBL and the IBL Communities NSF Grant.
 Over 40 mathematics instructors attended this workshop designed and facilitated by Danielle Champney (Cal Poly) and Francesca Gandini (Kalamazoo College).